-- Effective use of wall space and floor space. - Arrangement of children's tables and other classroom furniture. - Location of, and accessibility to, resources and equipment. - Organization of provision for children's personal belongings. - Tidy classroom at the end of the day.
+- Effective use of wall space and floor space. - Arrangement of children's tables and other classroom furniture. - Location of, and accessibility to, resources and equipment. - Organization of provision for children's personal belongings.

 Getting the year off to a good start